Understanding Salisbury property appreciation

 Over time, the value of a piece of real estate will fluctuate up and down.
 Usually, home values appreciate in the long term.
 But, of course, there is always a certain amount of risk in real estate.

 When your property appreciates you have more resources to borrow against, and you'll create a better profit when you sell.
 There are various reasons why property values in Salisbury move up and down.
-So, how will you know what you're investing in right now will appreciate over time?
-The most important factor to consider is that you go with an agent in Salisbury who recognizes the factors that drive local prices is the most important factor to consider.
+So, how will you know what you're purchasing this year will appreciate over time?
+The most important factor to consider is that you go with an agent in Salisbury who knows the factors that drive local prices.

-Recent sales - Your real estate agent should provide you with facts and figures on the recent real estate sales in the neighborhoods that you'd like to live in.
+Recent sales - Your agent should provide you with data on the recent home sales in the areas that you're interested in.
 You'll want to know average time on market, selling versus listing price and more.

 The local economy - Are local companies hiring?
 Have businesses moved into or away from an area?
-Is there a good blend of work in an area, or does it count on just one industry?
+Is there a good blend of business in an area, or does it count on just one industry?
 Is the mix of commercial and residential zoning changing?
 Each of these factors plays a part.